“Create meaning in everything that you practice.”

 The processes involved in precise mental imaging activate our brains in ways so similar to actual practice that we can use imaging anytime to accomplish small practice goals.

-One of the benefits of mental imaging is that at times such as when we’re riding public transport, we can image playing a passage or two and, in the process, memorize, review technical details, or try out interpretive ideas.
-Such microcreating keeps our artistic energies flowing and our brains oriented toward our music making.
+One of the benefits of mental imaging is that at times such as when we’re riding public transport, we can image playing a passage or two and, in the process, memorize, go over technical details, or try out interpretive ideas.
+Such microcreating keeps our artistic energies flowing and our intentions directed toward music making.

 6. Conclude Practice Sessions with Precise Objectives

 It’s always wise to wrap up practice sessions with clear aims for our next ones.
-Whether we’re practicing alone or in groups, articulating practice plans puts group members on the same tracks and focuses individual practice plans.
+Whether we’re practicing alone or in groups, articulating practice plans focuses individual objectives and puts group members on the same tracks.

 7. Affirm Your Creative Commitment

-Creative work challenges us in myriad ways.
-When we’re faced with creative problems or turbulent life circumstances, it’s crucial that we embody habits of positivity that fuel our creative spirits.
-One of the most potent habits is to employ affirmations.
-A personal favorite: “I’m grateful to be able to make music.”
+Creative work challenges us in countless ways, and we need to be ready for difficulties so that they don’t sap our energies.
+When creative problems or turbulent life circumstances arise, habits of positivity fuel our creative spirits.
+One of the most potent habits is to employ affirmations, such as, “I’m grateful to be able to make music.”

 © 2014 Gerald Klickstein